alrex-dev/frontend-assessment-magento-alrex/readme.md

 ##### Exercise 2
 Add/create a tabs section (desktop) or accordion section (mobile) with the given JSON data.

+Installation
+---

+To view the page with no JavaScript errors, please setup the files in a web server (localhost).

 Exercise 1
 ---